Use named ranges

 To add a name as an argument of a formula:

 - Place the insertion point where you need to add a name.

 - enter the name of the necessary named range manually using the keyboard.
 Once you type the initial letters, the Formula Autocomplete list will be displayed.
 As you type, the items (formulas and names) that match the entered characters are displayed in it.
 You can select the necessary name from the list and insert it into the formula by double-clicking it or pressing the Tab key.

-or click the Named Ranges icon at the top toolbar, select the Paste name option from the menu, choose the necessary name from the Paste Name window and click OK:
+or click the Named ranges icon at the Home tab of the top toolbar, select the Paste name option from the menu, choose the necessary name from the Paste Name window and click OK:

 Note: the Paste Name window displays the defined names and table names scoped to the current worksheet and to the whole workbook.